tomaztk/Python_programming/10/I. Introduction to Pandas.md

 | Ecosystem Maturity | Very mature                   | Rapidly growing                     |
 | Best Use Case      | General-purpose data analysis | Large-scale, high-performance tasks |

----

-**Tip for Learners**:
-If you're just starting out and learning the basics of data analysis, **Pandas** is the best starting point due to its simplicity and community support.
-As you progress and work with larger datasets or seek higher performance, learning **Polars** will be a powerful asset.